AnyBlok/AnyBlok/doc/ROADMAP.rst

 To implement
 ------------

-* Make a registry reload to update registry without destroy the curent registry and create a new(Protect the session)
 * Add RelationShip model in anyblok-core and refatore the get column http://docs.sqlalchemy.org/en/latest/faq.html#how-do-i-get-a-list-of-all-columns-relationships-mapped-attributes-etc-given-a-mapped-class
 * Put postgres databas in this own distribution with the good import